-For a list of Regional Coordinators and their contact details please refer to Appendix A. For the Regional Coordinator boundaries please refer to Appendix B.
+For a list of Regional Coordinators and their contact details please refer to Appendix C- Regional Coordinator Contact Details.
+For the Regional Coordinator boundaries please refer to Appendix D - Regional Coordinator Boundaries.

 Key Area Roles Prevention (incorporating Planning and preparedness actions) Liaises with Catchment Management Authorities, Water Corporations, Local Government and others to encourage river and catchment improvement works are carried out in areas that may reduce risks of blooms.
-Nominates Local Water Managers (refer to Appendix C for further information).
+Nominates Local Water Managers (refer to Appendix E- Allocation of Local Water Managers - Guidance for Regional Coordinators for further information).
 Annually prepares updates and distributes the BGA Regional Coordination Plan, before the start of summer.
 Convenes the pre-season coordination meeting.
 Checks that local water managers have prepared and updated Risk Management Plans.
 Ensures sufficient training has been undertaken by Regional Coordinators and Local Water Managers to enact the Coordination Plans.
 Identifies sources of BGA knowledge and expertise.

-Key Area Roles Response Is informed of local blooms.
+Response Is informed of local blooms.
 Declares when a BGA bloom is regional.
 Convenes and chairs the Response Group meetings during a regional BGA bloom.
 Appoints the Incident Controller during a regional bloom.
 Coordinates the response to regional blooms through the Response Group including monitoring, management, signage and media releases.
 Reports to DELWP and DHHS on the management of regional BGA blooms.
 Documents and records all actions taken.
 Provides information to tourism bodies on regional BGA blooms.
 Coordinates ongoing monitoring of regional BGA blooms.
 Recovery Conducts a debrief meeting and prepares a debrief report on regional BGA blooms.
 This report may include likely cause of bloom (if known), management actions taken, and any improvements that can be made with future responses.